Towards Better Understanding of Contrastive Sentence Representation Learning: A Unified Paradigm for Gradient: Introduction

 While the mechanisms underlying contrastive SSL can be intuitively understood, its effectiveness in SRL has not been thoroughly explored.
-Specifically, there are still some conflicts between the existing conclusions in SRL and other areas: (1) Machine learning community has found that contrastive SSL shares theoretical similarities with non-contrastive SSL (e.g. alignment \& uniformity~\citep{wang_understanding_2020}, Barlow Twins~\citep{zbontar_barlow_2021}, and VICReg~\citep{bardes_vicreg_2022})~\citep{balestriero_contrastive_2022,tao_exploring_2022} (2) In Visual Representation Learning (VRL), all these contrastive and non-contrastive SSL methods show comparable performance.
-However, in SRL, the methods based on contrastive SSL seem to be the only effective ones, outperforming non-contrastive SSL significantly.
-Even with extensive hyper-parameter selection, various methods in non-contrastive SSL face problems of overfitting \cite{nie_inadequacy_2023} and low performance \cite{klein_scd_2022,xu_simcse_2023} in SRL.
-These inconsistent conclusions imply unique requirements for optimizing SRL have been overlooked in other research areas and have not yet been explored by existing studies in SRL.
+Specifically, there are still some conflicts between the existing conclusions: (1) In theoretical perspective, machine learning community has found that contrastive SSL shares many similarities with non-contrastive SSL (e.g. alignment \& uniformity~\citep{wang_understanding_2020}, Barlow Twins~\citep{zbontar_barlow_2021}, and VICReg~\citep{bardes_vicreg_2022})~\citep{balestriero_contrastive_2022,tao_exploring_2022} (2) However, in practical applications, contrastive and non-contrastive SSL show comparable performance only in classification tasks (e.g., in Visual Representation Learning (VRL) and TR in SRL~\citep{farina_non-contrastive_2023}).
+In contrast, for ranking tasks (i.e., STS in SRL), contrastive SSL seems be the only effective method, significantly outperforming non-contrastive SSL~\citep{nie_inadequacy_2023,klein_scd_2022,xu_simcse_2023}.
+These inconsistent conclusions suggest that to make the obtained representations suitable for STS, certain unique factors must be present in the optimization objectives, which have rarely been explored in the existing literature.